samcday/node-stream-buffer/README.md

 ## Disclaimer

 Not supposed to be a speed demon, it's more for tests/debugging or weird edge cases.
 It works with an internal buffer that it copies contents to/from/around.

+## License

+node-stream-buffer is free and unencumbered public domain software.
+For more information, see the accompanying UNLICENSE file.